 Throughout the year, members of the Public Safety staff speak to faculty, staff, commuters and residents on topics including sexual assault, date rape, theft prevention, personal safety, victim services and alcohol and drug awareness.
-The Asst.
-V.P. for Public Safety conducts seminars periodically through New Hire Orientation, as well as Worksite Wellness Week and Open Enrollment.
+The Director of Public Safety and Dean of Students conduct seminars periodically through New Student Orientation, New Hire Orientation, as well as Worksite Wellness Week and Open Enrollment periods.